Help us improve your experience.

 WAN Router Installation

-In this chapter, we share configuration examples for two Juniper WAN routers that are also managed by the Juniper Mist cloud.
+In this chapter, we share configuration examples for Juniper WAN routers that are also managed by the Juniper Mist cloud.
 Such a solution is called a “Full Stack” solution as it enables you to manage all network devices located at a branch within a single pane of glass.
+Those devices can be either SSR or SRX based.

 Juniper SSR as WAN Router Managed by Juniper Mist Cloud